fazcue/FullStackOpen/part2/dataforcountries/README.md

+# FullStackOpen: Part2, exercise: Data for countries

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).